strimzi/proposals/036-kraft-mode.md

 ### Limitations

-The initial implementation of this proposal has very limited set of features.
+The initial implementation of this proposal has a very limited set of features.
 These features might be missing because they are not supported at this point either by Apache Kafka or by Strimzi.
 Some of the known limitations are included in the following list: